darinz/DL/07_Transformers/04_swin_transformers.md

 print(windows.shape)  # (8, 4, 4, 96)
 ```

+> **Code Walkthrough:**
-> **Code Commentary:** The window partitioning function rearranges the image tensor so that each window can be processed independently by self-attention.
+> - The window partitioning function rearranges the image tensor so that each window can be processed independently by self-attention.
+> - Changing the window size changes the number and shape of windows, affecting the model's efficiency and receptive field.

 > **Try it yourself!** Change the window size and see how the number and shape of windows change for a fixed image size.